 If you configured the Data Catalog to be able to connect to more than one Virtual DataPort server, users will not be logged in automatically.
 They will have to select first the Virtual DataPort server they want to connect but not provide their credentials (see screenshot below).

-If there are errors in the Kerberos configuration and as a result, users cannot log in, go to https://denodo-prod.subnet1.contoso.com:9443/denodo-data-catalog/LoginLocal.
-You will be able to log in with your user/password so you can modify the Kerberos settings.
+If there are errors in the Kerberos configuration and as a result, users cannot log in, you can by-pass this by using local-based authentication.
+You will not be able to query any data but you will be able to modify the Kerberos settings of the Data Catalog.